Electrochromism: Principle

-This is a redox reaction, since the electroactive metal is accepting electrons from the electrodes, forming a half-cell.
-Strictly speaking the electrode as a chemical unit comprises the flat plate as well as the semiconducting substance in contact with it.
+This is a redox reaction since the electroactive metal accepts electrons from the electrodes, forming a half-cell.
+Strictly speaking, the electrode as a chemical unit comprises the flat plate as well as the semiconducting substance in contact with it.
 However, the term "electrode" often refers to only the flat plate(s), more specifically called the electrode "substrate".

-Photons which reach the oxide layer can cause an electron to move between two nearby metal ions.
-The energy provided by the photon causes movement of an electron which in turn causes optical absorption of the photon.
+Photons that reach the oxide layer can cause an electron to move between two nearby metal ions.
+The energy provided by the photon causes the movement of an electron which in turn causes optical absorption of the photon.
 For example, the following process occurs in tungsten oxide for two tungsten ions a and b: